Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: Summary and discussion

 In this paper, we have evaluated the partition functions of the $\mN=2$ supersymmetric Chern-Simons-Matter theories on $S^1 \times D^2$ in terms of localization techniques.
-In the particular choice of the fugacity $\beta_2 = \beta $, we find the conditions to cancel anomalous terms are reduced to the decomposition rule for effective mixed Chern-Simons levels in the holomorphic blocks for the Abelian gauge theories.
-In these cases, 3d-2d indices we have evaluated reproduce the holomorphic blocks.
-On the other hand, there might be a mismatch in the sector of the vector multiplet and effective Chern-Simons levels.
-One possibility of the mismatch seems to come from the difference in the metrics of $S^1 \times D^2$ and Melvin cigar.
+In the particular choice of the fugacity $\beta_2 = \beta $, we find the conditions to cancel anomalous terms are reduced to the decomposition rule for effective mixed Chern-Simons levels in the holomorphic blocks for Abelian gauge theories.
+In these cases, our 3d-2d indices reproduce the holomorphic blocks.
+On the other hand, in the non-Abelian gauge theories, there might be a mismatch in the sector of the vector multiplet and effective Chern-Simons levels.
+One possibility of the mismatch comes from the difference in the metrics of $S^1 \times D^2$ and Melvin cigar.
 Both spaces have the same topology as the solid torus, but have different metrics.
-It is desirable to study further to reveal the origin of this discrepancy.
+It is desirable to study this point further to reveal the origin of this discrepancy.
 We postpone this problem in our future work.

-We also study the connection between our indices on $S^1 \times \D$ and several topics; the K-theoretic $J$-function for the $\C \mathbf{P}^N$ model, vortex partition functions and surface operators, the 3d analogue of the matrix factorization, gauge/Bethe correspondence and loop operators.
+We have also studied the connection between our indices on $S^1 \times \D$ and several topics; the K-theoretic $J$-function for the $\C \mathbf{P}^N$ model, vortex partition functions and surface operators, the 3d analogue of the matrix factorization, the gauge/Bethe correspondence and loop operators.

-We have constructed boundary interactions which can be regarded as three dimensional uplifts of the matrix factorizations.
-Although the boundary interactions in three dimensions (the $\mathcal{N}=(0,2)$ superpotential term (\ref{fsuperpot})) have quite different expressions from two dimensional ones (roughly speaking, Wilson loops for superconnections).
-After the localization computation is performed, the partition functions can reproduce the two dimensional partition functions on the hemisphere by the dimensional reduction.
+We have constructed boundary interactions which can be regarded as three dimensional analogue of the matrix factorization.
+Although the boundary interactions in three dimensions (the $\mathcal{N}=(0,2)$ superpotential term (\ref{fsuperpot})) have quite different expressions from two dimensional ones (roughly speaking, Wilson loops for superconnections), after the localization computation is performed, the partition functions can reproduce the two dimensional partition functions on the hemisphere by the dimensional reduction.

 In this paper we did not study the boundary interaction described by the $G/G$ chiral gauged WZW model in detail.
 It is interesting to study the 3d-2d index with this boundary interactions.